NMR Evidence of Antiferromagnetic Spin Fluctuations in Nd$_{0.85}$Sr$_{0.15}$NiO$_2$

 The $^{1}$H NMR spectra measured by frequency sweep under a constant field 9~T and various temperatures are shown in Fig.~\ref{spec}, where zero frequency corresponds to zero Knight shift.
 Upon cooling, the NMR spectra follow the Lorentzian form and barely shift with temperature.
 The hyperfine shift $K_s$ (defined as $K_s$~=~$f_{\rm p}/{\gamma}H-1$, where $f_{\rm p}$ is the peak frequency of the spectrum) and the FWHM are then calculated from the spectra.
 Their temperature evolutions at several fields are shown in Fig.~\ref{kn}(a) and Fig.~\ref{kn}(b), respectively. $K_s$ is very small, with a typical value less than 0.1\%.
-Yet a weak upturn upon cooling is still resolved, which is consistent with the increase of the measured bulk susceptibility data (inset of Fig.~\ref{kn}).
+Yet a weak upturn upon cooling is still resolved, which is consistent with the increase of the measured bulk susceptibility data (inset of Fig.~\ref{kn}(a)).
 The small $K_s$ values and the upturn behavior barely depend on the field.
 On the other hand, as shown in Fig.~\ref{kn}(b) the FWHM is much larger than the hyperfine shift (relative to the zero frequency), as shown in Fig.~\ref{spec}, and increases with decreasing temperature from 250~K to 40~K, indicating a large magnetic broadening of the spectra.

-Below 40~K, the FWHM increases rapidly with decreasing the temperature and follows a upturn behavior.
-Such a large broadening is a typical character of inhomogeneous NMR linewidth, as is much bigger than the measured $1/^{1}T_2$ ($T_2\approx$~20~$\mu$s at low temperatures).
+Below 40~K, the FWHM increases rapidly with decreasing the temperature and follows an upturn behavior, as also shown by a kinked downturn (marked by the up arrow) in the inverse of the FWHM (Fig.~\ref{kn}(b) inset).
+Such a large broadening is a typical character of inhomogeneous NMR linewidth, as is much bigger than the measured $1/T_2$ ($T_2\approx$~20~$\mu$s at low temperatures).
 This large linewidth and the upturn behavior are observed over a broad field range.
 Though the powdered sample is chemically and structurally inhomogeneous, the strong temperature dependence of the FWHM below 40~K at large fields can only be attributed to a precursor to static AFM ordering, because in an antiferromagnet, the projection of local hyperfine fields along the external field is also randomly distributed between negative and positive values when the crystalline orientations are random in powders.
-Furthermore, since the FWHM still does not saturate down to 2~K, we think that the ordering is likely to be a quasi-static one where the ordered moments is not saturated yet.
 This is further discussed below.